 FAQs:

-The Walking Liberty Half Dollar was minted from 1916 to 1947 and is widely regarded as one of the most beautiful coins produced by the United States Mint.
-Its obverse, designed by Adolph A. Weinman, features Lady Liberty striding toward the sunrise, symbolizing hope and progress.
-The coin was issued during a transformative era in American history, spanning both World Wars and the Great Depression, making it a meaningful artifact for collectors interested in early 20th-century America.
+The Walking Liberty Half Dollar was minted from 1916 to 1947 and is widely regarded as one of the most beautiful U.S. coins ever produced.
+Designed by Adolph A. Weinman, its imagery of Lady Liberty striding toward the sunrise and a majestic bald eagle reflects themes of hope, strength, and national pride during a transformative period in American history.